trevorwslee/ESP32CamSnapper/README.md

   }
 }
 ```
 > The last parameter of `configAutoPin` is `autoShowHideLayers`.
-Which in `true` case, auto-pinning will automatically hide all other not involved layers.
+Which if `true`, auto-pinning will automatically hide all other not-involved layers.
 This relieves the need to explicitly hide all layers not involved in different scenes of the UI.

-Selection and prompting for custom frame rate might worth highlighting here.
+Selection and prompting for custom frame rate might be worth highlighting here.
 It is accomplished with the `customFrameRateSelectionLayer` layer
 ```
     fb = customFrameRateSelectionLayer->getFeedback();
     if (fb != NULL) {